kyletolle/random-background-color/README.md

-# Jets Project
+# Random Background Color

-A [Ruby on Jets](https://rubyonjets.com/) application to generate a web page with a random background color.
+This [Ruby on Jets](https://rubyonjets.com/) project generates a web page with a random background color.
 See it in action at https://b4jics14dk.execute-api.us-west-2.amazonaws.com/dev/.
-The page is created and served via a AWS Lambda function!
+The page is rendered on an AWS Lambda function!
+No EC2 server needs to run all the time, which means this should cost next to nothing.
+That's cool!
+This was one of the easiest ways I could get started with the Ruby on Jets framework because this project doesn't need a database, which would be more time intensive and costly to set up.
+Just uses a little CPU time to generate the random color, build the HTML, and return it.
+Jets takes care of configuring all the AWS machinery needed to make this work.

 ## Development